Honoring the Darkness of the Winter Solstice: Rituals and Knowledge

 In honoring the Winter Solstice, we accept our natural cycle and give ourselves the opportunity to renew our souls.
 It’s a powerful time for us to align with our own darkness.
 A time to look within to look ahead.
 Darkness takes on many meanings, but it is neither positive or negative.
 It pulls us inward, takes us closer to our unconscious mind and gives us time with our own energy.
 This time spent with our inner world allows us to receive information from the universe and ultimately from ourselves.
 We then emerge with a newfound sense of self and purpose, ready to refine our focus.

 The Winter Solstice also ushers in a time when our intuition is heightened and becomes even more useful for making practical decisions.
-This enhanced inner knowing is the energy of Capricorn, whose season begins on the Winter Solstice.
-Capricorn represents wisdom and the faith needed to guide us through the harsh winter nights.
-We know there is a light at the end of the tunnel, but in the meantime, there is opportunity throughout the season of Capricorn to develop a deeper trust in your intuition.
+This enhanced inner knowing is the energy of Cancer, whose season begins on the Winter Solstice.
+Cancer brings us deep restoration and renewal of our being.
+On the zodiac wheel, Cancer is the lowest point and represents our most subjective thoughts and feelings.
+Align with the darkness to go into these places today and over Cancer Season.
+We know there is a light at the end of the tunnel of winter, but in the meantime, there is opportunity throughout the season of Cancer to develop a deeper trust in your intuition.

 So how do we celebrate this day?
 Below are a few suggestions and rituals you can practice on the Winter Solstice.
-You can practice them any time during the day or night, and especially in the hours around the exact alignment when the Sun is directly over the Tropic of Capricorn at 2:23 pm PST.
+You can practice them any time during the day or night.

 Celebrate the Quiet: